DiegoGiFo/Tirocinio/README.md

-# Search of projects concerning autobalancing robot with arduino
+### Search of projects concerning autobalancing robot with arduino

+Can find:
+- projects list;
+- projects files;
+- remarks on the projects.